stellarwp/telemetry/README.md

 ```

 Using a custom hook prefix provides the ability to uniquely filter functionality of your plugin's specific instance of the library.

+The unique plugin slug is used by the telemetry server to identify the plugin regardless of the plugin's directory structure or slug.

 ## Uninstall Hook